Jason Jones (actor): Other work

 Jones has also done various television work with his Canadian sketch comedy troupe The Bobroom, and was the host of Craft Corner Deathmatch on the Style Network in 2005.
 He also co-wrote, co-starred in, and co-produced the 2004 film Ham & Cheese with fellow Bobroom alumnus Mike Beaver; the film was nominated for six Canadian Comedy Awards in 2005.
 He has had minor roles in numerous feature films including the 2002 Syfy original film Terminal Invasion and the 2003 film Public Domain; the latter also starred Don McKellar, Nicole DeBoer, and Beaver.

 He appeared in the TV show Queer as Folk, as well as appearing on the CBS sitcom How I Met Your Mother as "Tony".
 Jones has appeared twice on the NBC series Law & Order as Len Pewels, host of the fictional Len Pewels' America.
-In 2008, Jones worked on a CBS sitcom about a celebrity chef (to be played by Jones), with his wife (to be played by Samantha Bee).
-Jones and Bee starred as husband and wife in a movie entitled Coopers' Camera (USA Cooper's Christmas), in which their Christmas was recorded on a brand new (1985, at the time) camera.
+In 2008, Jones worked on a CBS sitcom about a celebrity chef, to be played by him, with his wife to be played by Bee.
+Jones and Bee starred as a married couple in the movie Coopers' Camera (USA Cooper's Christmas), set in 1985 in which their Christmas was recorded on a brand new (1985, at the time) camera.

 Jones next appeared in a series of television advertisements, including a series for beer brand Molson and appearing as Greg Gregger in Budweiser's short films The Best Man and The Company Man, as well as in some 30-second commercials.
 Jones had a supporting role in the 2009 movie All About Steve.
 In early 2010, he starred in a sitcom pilot for ABC called How to be a Better American but it was not picked up as a series.
 He also made cameo appearances in the 2012 film Pitch Perfect, its 2015 sequel Pitch Perfect 2, the 2013 film The Art of the Steal and the 2015 films Hot Tub Time Machine 2 and The Night Before.
-In 2014, Jones starred in the pilot for the sitcom Love is Relative as the character "Nate".
+In 2014, Jones starred in the pilot for the sitcom Love is Relative as the character Nate.

-He worked with his wife, Samantha Bee, on development of a show for TBS, The Detour.
-TBS ordered the pilot, written by Jason Jones and Samantha Bee in October 2014.
-The show is based on the real life couple's own experience with family vacations.
+He worked with Bee on development of a show for TBS, The Detour.
+TBS ordered the pilot in October 2014.
+The show is based on couple's real life experiences of family vacations.
 It was picked up for ten episodes in February 2015.
 On April 6, 2016, the show was renewed for a second season, ahead of the first-season premiere the same month.
 The second season premiered on February 21, 2017.
 On April 25, 2017, TBS renewed the series for a third season, which premiered on January 23, 2018.
 The fourth and final season premiered on June 18, 2019.

 In 2023, he appeared in the film I Used to Be Funny.